North Texas · Ranch, land & acreage

 Acreage across North Texas

 For ranch, land and acreage my reach widens past the core suburbs into the rural counties where the land actually is: Grayson, Fannin, Hunt, Cooke and Kaufman, and the edges of Collin and Denton.
-That covers everything from a few acres outside Sherman or Denison to larger tracts further out.
+That covers everything from a few acres outside Sherman or Denison to larger tracts further out, including the new lake-country land around Bois d'Arc Lake in Fannin County.
 If you are buying the suburb-to-acreage step up near Prosper or Celina, I help you read the land before you commit.

 Relocating and dreaming of land?
 My relocation guide covers buying here from out of state, and my property-tax guide covers the exemptions, including how ag valuation fits in.